TosbackCgusBridge-Bot/CGUs-versions/Ralphlauren/Privacy Policy.md

 Transfer of Personal Information to Other Countries

-We may transfer the personal information we collect about you to countries other than the country in which you originally provided it.
+We may transfer the personal information we collect about you to recipients in countries other than the country in which you originally provided it.
 These countries may not have the same data protection laws as the country in which you provided the information.
-When we transfer your information to other countries, we will protect that information as described in this Privacy Notice.
+When we transfer your information to recipients in other countries, we will protect that information as described in this Privacy Notice and will comply with applicable legal requirements providing adequate protection for the transfer of personal information to recipients in countries other than the one in which you provided the information.

+If you are located in the European Economic Area ("EEA"), with respect to transfers of personal information to the U.S., Ralph Lauren and its affiliate Club Monaco US, LLC are certified under the EU-U.S. Privacy Shield framework developed by the U.S. Department of Commerce and the European Commission regarding the transfer of personal information from the EEA to the U.S. Click here to view our EU-U.S. Privacy Shield Privacy Policy.

-Ralph Lauren Corporation is certified under the Safe Harbor privacy framework set forth by the U.S. Department of Commerce regarding the collection, storage, transfer, use and other processing of personal information transferred from the European Economic Area ("EEA") or Switzerland to the United States.
-Click here to view our Safe Harbor Privacy Policy.
+If you are located in Switzerland, Ralph Lauren Corporation and its affiliate Club Monaco US, LLC are certified under the Swiss Safe Harbor privacy framework developed by the U.S. Department of Commerce and Switzerland regarding the transfer of personal information from Switzerland to the United States.
+Click here to view our Swiss Safe Harbor Privacy Policy.